Natascha currently has a waitlist for new clients and only is available virtually.

 Gwe'.
 My name is Courtney-Farrow-Lawrence and my ancestry lies in Nova Scotia, of the Mi'kmaq African Nova Scotian and Acadian French peoples.
 For the last 8 years, I have lived on the traditional territory of the Sto:lo people in British Columba, where I married into the Fraser family of the Snnuneymuxw Nation.
 I have two beautiful Indigenous children.
 Since living in BC, I have worked with the Native Courtworkers and Counselling Association of BC, committing to supporting the rights of Indigenous youth and adults in contact with the justice system.
 I specialize in supporting youth and families in understanding FASD, trauma, impacts of colonization/removal from the land, and the Indigenous spiritual and cultural lens.
 I focused on connecting with the land and the importance of identity.
 I also provide community training and create awareness in these areas, which is equally important to creating meaningful change.
 Please contact me at email@example.com to discuss consultation services.

 Nicole completed her undergraduate degree in Psychology at the University of Alberta in Edmonton.
-She then moved to BC and is currently in the final steps of completing her Master of Counselling Psychology degree from Adler University.
-With a longstanding passion for working with children and families, Nicole hopes people connect deeper to themselves and others.
+She then moved to BC and completed her Master of Counselling Psychology degree from Adler University.
+Nicole is a Registered Clinical Counsellor with a longstanding passion for working with families, focused on helping people connect deeper to themselves and others.